 This year, scientists will survey the northern Bering Sea to continue a time-series of environmental and biological data for ecosystem forecast modeling.
-In particular, they will monitor fishes, crabs and other bottom dwelling marine life in response to changing environmental conditions and loss of seasonal sea ice.
+In particular, they will monitor fish, crabs and other bottom dwelling marine life in response to changing environmental conditions and loss of seasonal sea ice.
 The northern Bering Sea survey departs from Nome, AK on August 8.
 Two fishing vessels will be used, F/Vs Alaska Knight and Vesteraalen, to survey Norton Sound westward to the U.S./Russia maritime boundary.
 Collaborating scientists involved are from the International Pacific Halibut Commission, University of Washington, and Norton Sound Economic Development Corporation.
 This survey was last conducted in 2010.
 Scientists hope to conduct the survey biennially to monitor ecosystem changes in response to reduced seasonal sea ice.
 The survey will conclude on August 30, with vessels returning to Dutch Harbor, AK.

 Gulf of Alaska Surface Trawl Assessment Survey and Southeast Alaska Coastal Monitoring for 2017